Rogdham/pyzstd/index.rst

 .. tip:: Training a zstd dictionary

-   1. A reasonable dictionary has a size of ~100 KB.
+   1. A reasonable dictionary has a size of ~100 KiB.
 It's possible to select smaller or larger size, just by specifying *dict_size* argument.
    2. It's recommended to provide a few thousands samples, though this can vary a lot.
    3. It's recommended that total size of all samples be about ~x100 times the target size of dictionary.
    4. Dictionary training will fail if there are not enough samples to construct a dictionary, or if most of the samples are too small (< 8 bytes being the lower limit).
 If dictionary training fails, you should use zstd without a dictionary, as the dictionary would've been ineffective anyways.